 It's a shame to look for a plant-based food and to have to call it “almost vegan,” but for me it is a step forward.
 So far Enzo has tried the Royal Canin version and loves it, and it gets his animal consumption to almost zero.
 And some day there will be other options.

-“I recommend that dogs fed vegetarian diets be monitored by a veterinarian,” said Larsen, “Including not just physical examinations and standard bloodwork but also plasma amino acid concentrations and serum vitamin B12 concentrations at least every six months.”
+“I recommend that dogs fed vegetarian diets be monitored by a veterinarian,” said Larsen, “Including not just physical examinations and standard bloodwork but also (looking at) plasma amino acid concentrations and serum vitamin B12 concentrations at least every six months.”

 Not All Vegan Dog Foods are Healthy